PlayfulProcess/jongu_card/README.md

-# Django React Vite Starter Project?
-Under development and looking for collaborators
+# Django React Vite Starter Project: Under development and looking for collaborators

 This repository serves as a starter template for developing web applications using Django for the backend and React with Vite for the frontend.
 It includes a Docker setup for easy environment management and deployment.